Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Free Space

 Additionally, the blockaded optical depth of the probe branch due to a stored control excitation in Rydberg state $\ket{r_\mathrm{c}}$ of the atom at position $z'$ is given by $d_\mathrm{b,p}(z')=\int_0^Ldzd_\mathrm{b1,p}(z,z')$.
 At this stage, the primary function of the SPT becomes evident.
 When a control excitation is stored at the Rydberg state $\ket{r_\mathrm{c}}$ of the atom positioned at point $z'$, the scattering properties of the probe field deviate from the full transmission described by Eq. (\ref{eq:tr}).
 This effect is confirmed by the solution for the probe field in the presence of a stored control excitation, where the resonance transmission coefficient is given by

 where $z'$ represents the location where the control photon is stored.

-Eq. (\ref{eq:trk}) can be interpreted as an effective two-level system sphere centered at point $z'$ with a radius equal to the Rydberg blockade radius, residing within the ensemble of three-level atoms.
+Equation (\ref{eq:trk}) can be interpreted as an effective two-level system sphere centered at point $z'$ with a radius equal to the Rydberg blockade radius, residing within the ensemble of three-level atoms.
 As is evident from Eq. (\ref{eq:tr}) and (\ref{eq:trk}) the presence of stored excitation modifies the scattering properties of the system, by an amount set by the blockaded optical depth $d_\mathrm{b,p}(z')$.
-This modification leads in return to information regarding the presence and/or location of the stored control excitation.
+This modification leads in return to information regarding the presence and location of the stored control excitation.

-This takes us to the second part of the section, relating to how the extraction of information on the presence/location of the stored excitation in the control branch leads to dephasing processes.
-These processes arise from the two Lindblad operators (\ref{eq:fsdjum}) and the equivalent of (\ref{eq:gjump}).
-At this point we note that we can move to a discrete description of our system, by dividing the system into pieces representing a collection of atoms around position $z$.
+This takes us to the second part of the section, relating to how the extraction of information on the presence or location of the stored excitation in the control branch leads to dephasing processes.
+These processes arise from the two Lindblad operators (\ref{eq:fsdjum}) and the equivalent of (\ref{eq:gjum}).
+At this point we note that we can move to a discrete description of our system by dividing the system into pieces, each corresponding to a single atom at position $z$.
 To do so, the following transformations are used $\hat{\sigma}(z_l,t)\rightarrow\hat{\sigma}^l(t)$, $\int^{z_{l'}}_{z_l}dzn(z)\rightarrow\sum_{i=l}^{l'}$.
-Subsequently the discrete version of Eqs. (\ref{eq:gjump}),(\ref{eq:fsdjum}) in the shifted frame using the solution Eq. (\ref{eq:fsge3}) read
+Subsequently the discrete version of Eqs. (\ref{eq:gjum}) and (\ref{eq:fsdjum}) in the shifted frame using the solution (\ref{eq:fsge3}) read

 where the dephasing rate of the Rydberg state of atom $k$ due to the decay of atom $l$ is given by